 There aren’t many specific whale watching tours in the Gulf of Papagayo

-Playa Flamingo has a company that does specific humpback whale tours but you must contact them to plan it as whales are not as common up there as down in Uvita.
+Playa Flamingo has a company that does specific humpback whale tours but you must plan it as whales are not as common up ther.
 There aren’t very many companies that do actual whale watching tours, most of the times when people see them is when they’re jet-skiing, on a catamaran sailing tour or like us, on a snorkeling tour.

 The times we have seen whales in Gulf of Papagayo were completely random.
 We were on a snorkeling/beach hopping tour and just happened to come across the whales.
 We saw them in August and July, once near Playa Matapalo by the RIU and one a little outside the Papagayo Marina.